Low-Dose Theophylline Not Effective at Reducing COPD ...

 Click here to get more.

-Of the 1567 participants analyzed, the average age was 68.4 years and 54% (843) were men.
-Participants had a ratio of forced expiratory volume in the first second to forced vital capacity (FEV1/FVC) of less than 0.7 with at least 2 exacerbations (treated with antibiotics, oral corticosteroids, or both) in the previous year and were using an inhaled corticosteroid.
+Participants had an average age of 68.4 years, with 54% being men.
+Each had a ratio of forced expiratory volume in the first second to forced vital capacity (FEV1/FVC) under 0.7 and had experienced at least two exacerbations in the past year, treated with antibiotics, oral corticosteroids, or both.

-The addition of theophylline did not significantly reduce the mean number of exacerbations compared with placebo over a 1-year period, the study found.
+The addition of theophylline did not result in a significant reduction in the average number of exacerbations over one year compared to the placebo.

-The Global Initiative for Chronic Obstructive Lung Disease (GOLD) guideline does not recommend the use of theophylline unless other long-term treatment bronchodilators are unavailable or unaffordable.
-However, GOLD does not dismiss the use of low-dose theophylline, highlighting that the clinical relevance of low-dose theophylline has not been fully established and that clinical evidence, particularly on exacerbations, is limited and contradictory.
+The Global Initiative for Chronic Obstructive Lung Disease (GOLD) guidelines do not recommend theophylline unless more effective bronchodilators are unavailable or too costly.
+However, GOLD does acknowledge the potential advantages of low-dose theophylline, though the clinical significance remains poorly understood with contradictory and limited evidence especially regarding exacerbations.

 References